CaptainMuscles/CM_Semi_Random_Research/README.md

 # CM_Semi_Random_Research
- Rimworld mod that gives the player 1 or more random research options to choose from.
+ Rimworld mod that gives the player limited number of random research options to choose from.